 Remove Any Potential Obstacles – Focus on Open Spaces

 As people age, it can be difficult to move around with the same flexibility and ease.
 It’s also quite common to require walking aids such as a cane or walker.
 If this is the position your parent finds themselves in, then it’s important to clean the floor, remove obstacles and make sure they can make their way through the house with ease.
+“Home care Charleston SC can provide seniors with assistance from caregivers who help with daily activities around the home.” at the location in the screenshot below.

 Do They Have Incontinence Issues?